Learning and Predicting from Dynamic Models for COVID-19 Patient Monitoring: Precision Medicine, COVID-19, Statistical Framework to Support Clinical Decisions

-Despite the advent of highly effective mRNA vaccines, SARS-CoV-2 infections, hospitalizations and deaths remain prevalent in the U.S. and around the world.
-A key clinical objective is to triage patients from highest to lowest risk of requiring invasive interventions to sustain life.
-Clinical and data scientists have developed quantitative methods to predict disease progression for their patients.
-Yet, there remains a demand for clinically interpretable, dynamic predictive models for competing outcomes to guide decisions by physicians and patients and to focus resources on patients at greatest risk.
-In simplest terms, clinicians seek models that quantify their emerging experiences with past patients as they strive to improve care for similar patients going forward. \\
+A key clinical objective is to triage patients from highest to lowest risk of requiring invasive interventions.
+Clinicians demand clinically interpretable, dynamic predictive models for the competing risks of intubation and death to focus their resources on patients at greatest risk.
+In simplest terms, clinicians seek tools that quantify their experiences with past patients as they strive to improve care for similar patients going forward. \\

 Consider, from a clinician's perspective, a COVID-19 patient with mild or moderate disease on the day of admission (day 0).
 The patient presents with personal and medical characteristics $(X)$.
 The clinician measures baseline levels for a set of biomarkers used to monitor disease progression $(Y_0)$.
 Examples include pulse rate, oxygen saturation level, and body temperature.
-At this point, she seeks a preliminary assessment of her patient's risk for each of the three competing events: discharge ($\dischargedSymbol$), severe disease defined by the need for ventilation ($\ventedSymbol$), or death ($\deadSymbol$), or whether the patient remains in hospital for another day ($\hospitalizedSymbol$).
+At this point, the clinician makes a preliminary assessment of her patient's risk for each of the three competing events: discharge ($\dischargedSymbol$), severe disease defined by the need for ventilation ($\ventedSymbol$), or death ($\deadSymbol$), versus remaining event-free in the hospital for another day ($\hospitalizedSymbol$).
 We will write $W_{t}$ to denote the patient's status on day $t$, where $W_t \in \{\hospitalizedSymbol, \dischargedSymbol, \ventedSymbol, \deadSymbol\}$.
-When planning a clinical approach on day $t$, the clinician updates her initial assessment by taking into account the observed trajectories for the biomarkers $(Y_{1:t})$ along with the day $0$ measures.
-The dynamic biomarkers signal improvement or deterioration; they are partially determined by the interventions applied.
-In this paper, we focus exclusively on time-varying biomarkers that reflect the disease state.
-In a more general treatment, beyond the scope of this paper, we would represent both biomarkers and interventions as causally interacting components of the dynamic $Y_t$ process.
-The reader interested in dynamic treatment regimes is referred to \citet{zhang2018InterpretableDT}, and references therein.
+When planning a clinical approach on day $t>0$, the clinician updates her baseline assessment by taking into account the observed trajectories for the biomarkers $Y_{1:t}$.
+The clinical target for statistical analysis is the probability distribution of the future competing events and biomarkers given the individual patient's history up until today.
+Letting $T$ be the time of a person's future event, this conditional distribution can be written